Interference of Clocks: A Quantum Twin Paradox: Discussion

 To observe a full drop in visibility and its revival, the accumulated time dilation in the experiment needs to be in the order of femtoseconds.
 In the example of Sr, this can be achieved for $T=\SI{325}{ms}$ and $k=1200 \keff$, where $\keff = 1.5 \times 10^{7}\, \text{m}^{-1}$ is the effective wave number of the magic two-photon Bragg transition.
 At the magic wavelength~\cite{Katori03} of $\SI{813}{nm}$, the differential ac-Stark shift of the two clock states vanishes to first order, such that the beam splitters act equally on the two internal states and hence leave the clock unaffected.
 Increasing $T$ and by that $\Delta \tau$, one should observe a quadratic loss of visibility as a signature of which-path information, assuming this loss can be distinguished from other deleterious effects.
 Indeed, times up to $T = \SI{350}{ms}$ and $k=580\keff$ induce a visibility reduction of 10\%.

 Although they do not use the same species, large atomic fountains~\cite{Overstreet18} already realise long free evolution times and large momentum transfer with hundreds of recoil momenta has been demonstrated~\cite{Kovachy15,Parker18}.
 Techniques to compensate the impact of gravity gradients~\cite{Roura17} and rotations~\cite{Hogan08} have already proven successful~\cite{Lan12,Dickerson13,Overstreet18}.
-The main challenge in implementing quantum-clock interferometers as described above lies in the concurrent manipulation of the two clock states, requiring a transfer of concepts and technologies well established for alkaline atoms to alkaline earth species.
+The main challenge in implementing quantum-clock interferometers as described above lies in the concurrent manipulation of the two clock states~\cite{Rosi17}, requiring a transfer of concepts and technologies well established for alkaline atoms to alkaline earth species.
 Besides magic Bragg diffraction, other mechanisms like simultaneous single-photon transitions between the clock states~\cite{Roura18} are also conceivable and relax the requirements on laser power.
 In view of possible applications to gravitational wave detection~\cite{Graham16}, atom interferometry based on single-photon transitions is already becoming a major line of research.
-To this end, first steps towards quantum-clock interferometry have been demonstrated in Sr~\cite{Hu17}.
+To this end, first steps towards quantum-clock interferometry have been demonstrated by driving clock transitions of Sr to generate MZI geometries ~\cite{Hu17}.